wangziqi2013/wangziqi2013.github.io/_posts/2021-06-21-opportunistic-compression.markdown

 with the requested address.
 On either a read or write miss, the current entry is evicted, and written back if it is dirty.
 The entry is then populated with the new address and data.

+This paper observes that, if two blocks can occupy the same 64-byte data slot after compression, then we can store two blocks in the same entry, essentially increasing the associativity of the set to two, without affecting the associativity of other sets.
+This approach differs from previous proposals in the following aspects.